opencoweb/coweb/docs/js/collab.rst

 Collaboration and services
 --------------------------

 A web application creates :class:`CollabInterface` instances to send and receive cooperative web events or communicate with session services.
-The application can create multiple instances to help segregate messages for its components if desire (e.g., widget to widget messaging).
+The application can create multiple instances to help segregate messages for its components if desired (e.g., widget to widget messaging) or use a single instance for all cooperative event traffic.

 The use of the collaboration API has the following requirements: